Shock video appears to show onlookers ignore Bob Lee after San Francisco stabbing

 The senseless murder has roiled San Francisco’s tech community, where Mr Lee was a well-known and popular figure due to his two decades of work at Google, as Square chief technology officer, as MobileCoin chief product officer and as an angel investor and serial entrepreneur.

-Elon Musk called on Ms Jenkins to take tougher action on repeat violent offenders after Mr Lee’s killing.
+Elon Musk called on San Francisco DA Brooke Jenkins to take tougher action on repeat violent offenders after Mr Lee’s killing.

-Square CEO Jack Dorsey said the murder was “heartbreaking”.
+Block CEO Jack Dorsey said the murder was “heartbreaking”.

+Ms Jenkins tweeted her “sincerest condolences” to Mr Lee’s grief-stricken family and friends.

+“We do not tolerate these horrific acts of violence in San Francisco,” she added.